Connect with us

 The Oakland A’s selected Mason Miller in the third round of the 2021 MLB Draft, and he made his big league debut two years later.

-You can read more about Miller’s improbable journey in our full profile here.
+You can read more about Miller’s improbable journey in my full profile here.

 Josh Fleming – LHP, Webster University